martinber/sdl_fungeoid/README.md

 I have to remember to:

-- When declaring a function add const to pointer arguments but not when passing by value.
-If passing SDL objects I can't use const because SDL functions do not take them.

 - Return zero on success and one on error.

 - Set variables to some value on declaration, pointers to NULL.